gotreasa/gotreasa-blue-tic-tac-toe/_TECHDEBT.md

 - ✅ TD11: rmeove this.nextPlayer
 - ⚠ TD12: get rid of fillSquares
 - ⚠ TD13: move PLAYER_X and PLAYER_O constants to Player class?
+- ✅ TD14: fix up the Pact verification on PactFlow